kata-containers/www.katacontainers.io/src/pages/blog/kata-containers-with-cloud-hypervisor.md

   * The runtime type.
   * The Kata rootfs image or `initrd` / initramfs used to boot the VM.
-  * The kernel used to boot the minimal VM (called the “guest kernel”).
+  * The kernel used to boot the minimal VM (called the "guest kernel").
   * The configuration file.
   * The configuration file options.
   * The hypervisor used to create the VM to host your container.